Korn III: Remember Who You Are: Writing and recording

 Jonathan Davis stated in 2017 that he feels this album was the band's biggest mistake.
 Davis said: "I think going backwards rather than forwards might have been the biggest mistake we made as a band.
 I think it would have been a much better album if Ross hasn't been so fucking hard, and let us have a bit of fun.
 There was a song I wrote about my wife, when she was having problems with a pill addiction.
 Ross called her without me knowing and asked her to show up to the studio, and I had to sing that part to her.
 "He pushes your buttons on purpose to get those kind of performances.
 He wants you to get so fucking mad, the emotions just come pouring out.
 I get it – but I don't necessarily want to be a part of it now I've been there and done that."
 Despite his love and respect for Robinson, Davis adds: "That record sounds forced to me, and it took me to a very dark place that I didn't want to go back to."
+Robinson later expressed regret over his treatment of Davis during the recording of Korn III, stating that he "[pushed] too hard, and it had the opposite effect".